chpolyzo/Statstics/README.md

 A **sampling distribution** is the distribution of a statistic.
 The way you select the sample, that will affect then  Statistic.
 [Practical sample distribution with Python](practice/Sampling_Distributions.ipynb)

+**cc:** We found that for proportions (and also means, as proportions are just the mean of 1 and 0 values), the following characteristics hold.

+The sampling distribution is centered on the original parameter value.

+The sampling distribution decreases its variance depending on the sample size used.
+Specifically, the variance of the sampling distribution is equal to the variance of the original data divided by the sample size used.
+This is always true for the variance of a sample mean!